Child Centered. Teacher Nurtured.

 Nature and Natural Learning

-Math and science come alive through meaningful nature-based activities.
-The organic garden provides each child with comprehensive learning opportunities, ranging from counting seeds in fruits to weighing vegetables and measuring cooking supplies.
-The children make scientific observations about the behavior and habitats of indigenous wildlife.
+Math also comes alive through meaningful nature-based activities.
+The organic garden provides each child with comprehensive learning opportunities, ranging from counting seeds in fruits to weighting vegetables and measuring cooking supplies.
+Scientific observations are made about the behavior and habitats of indigenous wildlife.
 Math incorporates visual observations of wildlife, such as adding, subtracting, and visually classifying the turkeys and other animals seen on the meadow each day.
-Children will gain in-depth understanding about engineering and math through outdoor and indoor building projects with wooden blocks, sticks, and rocks.
-Creative loose parts play with natural materials will be integral to each day.
+Students make comparisons and develop and test generalizations based on observations of patterns and relationships in nature.
+They take these observations back to the classroom and model these situations using skills like counting, combining, and separation of sets, with objects, pictures, symbols, and open sentences.
+The children use nonstandard units as well as everyday objects to compare, estimate, and order measures of length, area, capacity, weight, and temperature.

 History and social studies come to life for Slate School's students.
 While learning history, the children draw and paint the historic time periods based on their imagination.
 They learn about architecture by building cities using wood, cardboard, and paper.
 They also study historic art pieces to understand the settings, dress, activities, and cultural anthropology of the times.
 The students additionally create their own performances to further imagine and delve into the time periods being studied.